DimitarMalamski/SOFFT-Dashboard/README.md

 ## Team agreements

-- `main` is always green and deployable.
+- `main` is always green and deployable !!! **DO NOT push to MAIN, unless everything is working and there are NO CONFLICTS**
 - Prefer **feature → main**.
 Use `develop` only when we need shared staging.
 - Small MRs and fast reviews
 - **Keep `.gitignore` tidy (NO !!!`node_modules`!!!).**